lidofinance/dual-governance/docs/specification.md

 Schedules a proposal for execution by voting on it and adding it to the proposal list.

 #### Preconditions
-* MUST be called by a member.
+- MUST be called by a member.
-* Proposal with the given id MUST be submitted into `EmergencyProtectedTimelock`
+- Proposal with the given id MUST be submitted into `EmergencyProtectedTimelock`

+---

-### Function: TiebreakerSubCommittee.getScheduleProposalState
+### Function: `TiebreakerSubCommittee.getScheduleProposalState`

 ```solidity
 function getScheduleProposalState(uint256 proposalId)